 A story is only one part of a great talk and you’ll want to keep it in good proportion with your content and the educational part of your talk.
 We recommend that your opening story take about 20% of the total time you have to speak.
 Though the shorter amount of time you have, the more time you should give to your story.
 In most cases, it’s difficult to convey a lot of good information in a 10 minute talk, but you can still create a good experience and a lasting impression with your story.

-Crafting a good story to tell around your business can have as much impact at making a new hire if done well.
+Crafting a good story to tell around your business and your content marketing can have as much impact at making a new hire if done well.
 Remember that your business storytelling is more than a marketing tool.
 It can also impact how your team feels about the work they do and how it fulfills their own purpose.

 Telling your story truly takes courage, because the best stories require you to be vulnerable and share some of your failures.
 But through that courageous act, you’ll help countless others solve the same problems and challenges you’ve faced.